|#1||Explore- Career and Technical Education (6-12)|

 - Do your students need to learn Computational thinking?
 Check out Explora for Educators Computational Thinking.

 - Do your students need to learn soft-skills needed in the workforce?
-Check out Explora for Educators Social and Emotional.
+Check out Explora for Educators Social and Emotional Learning.

 - Do you have students who are the first generation to seek education beyond high school?
 Do you need some tools to help these students gain the skills and confidence to try college?
 Read how Zanesville schools found success in Teaching Research with INFOhio's Research for Success.

 - Do your students need practice for high-end assessments?
-Check out the OhioMeansJobs Assessment and Training Center
+Check out the OhioMeansJobs College and Career Readiness Tools for Middle and High School Students.
+You will need to create a free account and password to use the site.

 - Do your students need preparation for interviewing?
-Check out the OhioMeansJobs Big Interview Curriculum.
+Check out these articles for tips on interviews.

 - Looking for more information on Ohio's plan for workforce development?